BANAAG-KYLE/FindIt_Java/README.md

     // Additional implementation
 }
 ```

+"This inheritance structure:
+- Inherits core properties from BaseItem (itemId, description, location, foundDate)
+- Adds specific functionality for different types of items
+- Implements interfaces for additional behaviors
+- Maintains the 'is-a' relationship principle

 #### 3. Encapsulation
 "Encapsulation is crucial for data security and maintenance.
 We've implemented it through: